-Lessons take place Online, at our Midtown West studio just a block away from the Juilliard School in NYC, or we can come to your home in Manhattan, Brooklyn, Queens and Essex, Hudson, Passaic & Bergen counties in NJ, or in St. Pete/Tampa area in Florida!
+Lessons take place Online, at the school just a block away from the Juilliard School in NYC, or we can come to your home in Manhattan, Brooklyn, Queens and Essex, Hudson, Passaic & Bergen counties in NJ, or in St. Pete/Tampa area in Florida!

 The school offers the following programs:

 Anahid Syourapian Piano School is supported by Steinway & Sons, and is a member of Steinway Educational Partnership Program!

 *** Email us at Anahids@yahoo.com or call 888-855-1065 to set up your introductory lesson! ***

 Thanks for visiting!